devicehive/devicehive-docker/rdbms-image/README.md

 * `DH_RPC_CLIENT_RES_CONS_THREADS` - Kafka response consumer threads in the Frontend, defaults to `3`.

 ### JWT secret
 DeviceHive uses JWT tokens for authentication of users and devices.
-Secret value that is used for signing JWT tokens is generated at first start of DeviceHive and stored in the database.
+For security reasons secret value that is used for signing JWT tokens is generated at first start of DeviceHive and stored in the database.
+If you want to make JWT tokens work across DeviceHive installations, change `JWT_SECRET` parameter.
-* `JWT_SECRET` - changes randomly generating JWT signing secret.
+* `JWT_SECRET` - changes the randomly generated JWT signing secret.

 ### Logging
 By default DeviceHive writes minimum logs for better performance.
 Two configuration parameters are supported: